 - Canned soup

 - Freeze-dried ingredients and meals

 Many of these foods will likely be hard to find if a second wave hits, so it’s smart to start stocking up on them now as they become available.
 Do what you can to start building a long-term food pantry for your family and stock up on what you need.

 Another way to save money stocking up on food is to buy in bulk at your local farmers market and start home canning.
-Home canning is an affordable way to preserve summer and fall produce.
+Home canning is an affordable way to preserve seasonal produce or fresh foods you find on sale.
 You can also preserve your farmers market finds by using them to make freezer-ready meals.

 2. Stock Up on Supplies